jameswintermute/pdf-decrypter/README.md

 # pdf-decrypter
-Simple programme to recursively decrypt pdf's.
+- Simple programme to recursively decrypt pdf's.
+- Intended for use via bash command line.